EXECUTION STANDARDS

 ITINERARY INTEGRATION

-Execution standards are not separate from the journey.
+Execution standards are not a separate document.
+They are the built logic.

 WHY THIS MATTERS

-This is not about being “eco-friendly.”
-It is about removing friction.
+This is not about being “eco‑friendly” or “thoughtful.”

 Fewer properties.
 Better routing.
 Higher control.